gbowne1/learn_angular/README.md

 # learn_angular
-This repository is me learning Angular
+This repository is all about me learning Angular